SSAE No. 21 & SSAE No. 22: What You Need to Know

 2. It promotes transparency by detailing the procedures completed in order to obtain the limited assurance.

-3. It allows an auditor to issue an adverse opinion in the event that the subject material is not communicated in accordance to the guidelines or there is insufficient evidence.
+3. It allows an assessor to issue an adverse opinion in the event that the subject material is not communicated in accordance with the guidelines or there is insufficient evidence.

 This amendment will be effective for reports dated on or after June 15, 2022.
 The AICPA has made the guidelines available for practitioners to prepare for implementation.